Murder of Jennifer Cave: Legacy

 Cave's visitation was held at the Seaside Funeral Home on Monday August 22, 2005, and the funeral was held at the All Saints Episcopal Church on Tuesday August 23.
 Cave was buried in a private ceremony.

 In 2008, Kathryn Casey wrote the book A Descent into Hell: The True Story of an Altar Boy, a Cheerleader, and a Twisted Texas Murder (ISBN 9780061230875) about the crime.
 HarperCollins Publishers published the book.

 In 2011, 48 Hours on CBS documented the murder and the aftermath as well as the trial, focusing on Laura Hall in a special called "48 Hours: In Too Deep".

-In 2020, A seven-part podcast called "The Orange Tree", published by The Drag, which is an audio production house at the University of Texas, took a deep dive look at Jennifer's life, the trials and the appeals.